pSGAme/MAIL/README.md

 ## Data Preparation

-1. Download DomainNet using scripts in `./DePro/src/data/downloads`.
+1. Download DomainNet using scripts in `MAIL/src/data/downloads`.

    ``` bash
    cd ./src/data/downloads
    bash download_domainnet.sh
    ```
-2. For Sketchy and TU-berlin, please refer to this [issue](https://github.com/kaipengfang/ProS/issues/3).
+2. For Sketchy and TU-berlin, please refer to  [ProS](https://github.com/kaipengfang/ProS).

 3. The directory is expected to be in the structure below: